-EUMETSAT utilises a variety of formats for product dissemination and distribution.
+EUMETSAT utilises a variety of formats and package formats for product dissemination and distribution.
 The most commonly used types are listed below.

 26 August 2020